steconcas15/PROJECT_CPSA_2026/README.md

   Once the person's bounding box is isolated, the system runs a traditional face detection algorithm (Haar Cascade) on the main CPU.
 This script analyzes the area inside the person's box to specifically look for facial features (eyes, nose, mouth) in a frontal position.

 * Apply a smart geometric fallback crop if the face is undetected:
-  If the software fails to find a face (for example, if the subject turns around, is in profile, or the lighting changes), a backup geometric plan triggers automatically based on standard human body proportions.
+  If Haar Cascade fails to find a face (for example, if the subject turns around, is in profile, or the lighting changes), a backup geometric plan triggers automatically, based on standard human body proportions.
 This process happens in two clear stages:

-  * Stage 1 (Reconstruction): It isolates only the top 40% height of the person's body box (where the head and shoulders are expected to be), calculates the exact horizontal center, and forces a custom width equal to 120% of that isolated height to create a perfectly proportioned box around the head and neck.
+  * Stage 1 (Reconstruction): It isolates only the top 40% height of the person's body box (where the head and shoulders are expected to be), calculates the exact horizontal center and forces a custom width equal to 120% of that isolated height to create a perfectly proportioned box around the head and neck.
   * Stage 2 (Margin Expansion): This newly calculated box is then expanded outward by 30% on all sides.
 This acts like "zooming out" slightly to include surrounding context (like hair, ears, or clothing), which helps the secondary AI model understand the image better.

   > Visual Breakdown of the Fallback Strategy: